 It is anticipated the raft slab will be poured in several pour segments.
 For the construction joint at each pour, a rubber water stop along with a chemical grout (Xypex or equivalent) should be applied to the entire vertical joint of the slab.
-Additional efforts, such as placing waterproofing membrane layers along the exterior side of cold joints in elevator shaft pours and other sections that require localized deepened pours, may be advised by Paterson during the design phase.
+Additional efforts, such as placing waterproofing membrane layers along the exterior side of cold joints in between raft segments and elevator shaft pours should be undertaken and may be advised by Paterson during the design phase.